What does anxiety feel like?

 Someone with SAD eventually resists or avoids socialising altogether out of fear of being judged or scrutinised by family, friends or peers.
 This fear can leave you feeling isolated, lonely and depressed.
 SAD can have a devastating effect on your daily life, relationships and ability to perform well at work or school.
 It can lead to substance use disorder, suicidal thoughts or actual suicide.

 SAD is a chronic mental illness that needs to be treated before it’s too late.
-Social phobia does not go away on its own, but it can be managed through an integrated treatment programme that includes the right medication, talk therapy, mindfulness meditation and deep breathing exercises.
+Social phobia does not go away on its own, but it can be managed through an integrated treatment Program that includes the right medication, talk therapy, mindfulness meditation and deep breathing exercises.

 Obsessive-Compulsive Disorder (OCD)